Open-Source Electromagnetic Simulation: FDTD, FEM, MoM

 Best open-source FEM codes for electromagnetism

-- Elmer FEM.
+• Elmer FEM.
 An open-source Finite Element Solver, dealing with multiphysical simulations.
 Built-in Electromagnetics Solvers include magnetostatic, electrostatic and wave-equation solvers.
 See the Elmer Models Manual for more information.
 Elmer resorts to a configuration file, which can be generated with a GUI.
 The related project pyelmer provides an alternative method for generating the required configuration files.

-- FEniCS.
+• FEniCS.
 FEniCS is a popular open-source LGPLv3-licenced software package for solving partial differential equations (PDEs).
 It features high-level Python and C++ interfaces, and can be run in high-performance clusters.
 To get started, visit the FEniCS Tutorial which includes an example in magnetostatics, or check out the official Discourse forum.

 The Method of Moments (MOM) or BEM in Electromagnetics

 The method of moments (or boundary element method) is a frequency-domain method for performing electromagnetic simulations.
-The MoM also enforces radiation boundary conditions automatically, without requiring to discretize a large volume of air around a given geometry of interest.
+The MoM enforces radiation boundary conditions automatically, without requiring to discretize a large volume of air around a given geometry of interest.

-The main advantage of the MoM is that only surfaces need to meshed, giving the MoM a big computational advantage over the FDTD and the FEM.
+The main advantage of the MoM is that only requires a surface surfaces, giving the MoM a big computational advantage over the FDTD and the FEM.
 As a frequency domain method, it does not suffer from numerical dispersion.
-Its main drawback is that is mainly suited to deal with linear problems and piecewise homogeneous materials.

 Best open-source MOM codes

-- Bempp.
+• Bempp.
 Bempp is an open-source, MIT licenced, computational boundary element platform to solve electrostatic, acoustic and electromagnetic problems.
 Bempp uses just-in-time compiled OpenCL or Numba kernels to assemble BEM operators in CPUs or GPUs.
 Features include a Python interface, Fast Multipole Method acceleration via Exafmm-t, and coupled FEM/BEM computations via interfaces to FEniCS.

-- PumaEM is an open-source (GPL v3 licensed) Method of Moments implementation for Electromagnetics, accelerated with the Multilevel Fast Multipole Method, and parallelized via MPI.
+• PumaEM is an open-source (GPL v3 licensed) Method of Moments implementation for Electromagnetics, accelerated with the Multilevel Fast Multipole Method, and parallelized via MPI.

-- NEC-2.
+• NEC-2.
 A classical code by LLNL rewritten in C++, targeted at wire and surface antenna simulation.
 For a Mac OS GUI, check out CocoaNEC.

 Managing every aspect of an EM simulation project—from CAD modeling and mesh generation to pre- and post-processing—requires specialized expertise and significant time.
-If you're looking to streamline your workflow, outsourcing your simulation tasks can be a powerful solution.
+If you're looking to streamline your workflow, outsourcing some (or all) of your simulation tasks can be a powerful solution.

 At EpsilonForge, we provide comprehensive simulation services, taking full ownership of your projects to deliver accurate, actionable results without the overhead of an in-house team.
 Let's discuss how we can support your goals and make your simulation process seamless.